Tennessee State Route 449: Route description

-SR 449 begins as Dollywood Lane at an intersection with US 321/US 441/SR 71/SR 73 (Parkway) in Pigeon Forge.
-It travels to the northeast as a 4-lane undivided highway, crossing over the West Prong Little Pigeon River, before making a wide curve to the northwest, where Dollywood Lane splits off and SR 449 begins following Veterans Boulevard.
-Then, it curves to the north to have an intersection with Teaster Lane before passing through some hills to have an intersection with McCarter Hollow Road, which provides access to Dollywood and Dollywood's Splash Country.
-The highway then widens to a 6-Lane divided highway and begins passing through rural areas before entering the Sevierville city limits.
-SR 449 continues north through rural areas to have an intersection with Collier Drive before coming to an end at an intersection with US 411/SR 35 (Dolly Parton Parkway) just east of downtown near the Gatlinburg-Pigeon Forge Airport.
+SR 449 begins as Dollywood Lane at an intersection with US 321/US 441 (Great Smoky Mountains Parkway; signed as "Parkway") in Pigeon Forge.
+It travels to the northeast as a four-lane undivided highway, crossing over the West Prong of the Little Pigeon River, before making a wide curve to the northwest.
+Here, Dollywood Lane splits off and the road becomes Veterans Boulevard.
+The road then curves slightly to the north to have an intersection with Teaster Lane before turning northeast, meandering through several hills, and crossing Middle Creek to reach an intersection with McCarter Hollow Road.
+This road provides access to Dollywood and Dollywood's Splash Country.
+The highway then widens to a six-lane divided highway and begins passing through semi-rural areas, crossing Middle Creek again and intersecting Jake Thomas Road.
+The road then enters the Sevierville city limits and continues north through more semi-undeveloped areas, crossing Middle Creek again, and having an intersection with Collier Drive.
+SR 449 crosses Middle Creek two more times before reaching its northern terminus at an intersection with US 411 (Dolly Parton Parkway) just east of downtown Sevierville near the Gatlinburg-Pigeon Forge Airport.